Norman Drew

-Norman Vico Drew (born 25 May 1932) is a Northern Irish professional golfer.
-He had a successful amateur career, winning a number of important Irish championships and playing in the 1953 Walker Cup.
-He an exceptionally successful season in 1959 when he won the Yorkshire Evening News Tournament and played in the Ryder Cup.
-Hr later represented Ireland in the Canada Cup (later known as the World Cup), becoming the first golfer to play in the Walker Cup, Ryder Cup and Canada Cup.
+Norman Vico Drew (25 May 1932 – 13 August 2023) was a Northern Irish professional golfer.
+He had a successful amateur career, winning a number of Irish championships and playing in the 1953 Walker Cup.
+In the 1959 season, he won the Yorkshire Evening News Tournament and played in the Ryder Cup.
+Drew later represented Ireland in the Canada Cup (later known as the World Cup), becoming the first golfer to play in the Walker Cup, Ryder Cup and Canada Cup.
 He was renowned for his short game.